This course can be tailored to your needs for private, onsite delivery at your location.

 Select courses offer Leadership (PDU-L), Strategic (PDU-S) and Technical PMI professional development units that vary according to certification.
 Technical PDUs are available in the following types: ACP, PBA, PfMP, PMP/PgMP, RMP, and SP.

 This introduction to Agile training will give you the foundation of knowledge and experience you need to begin.
-It is a starting point for you to acquire the techniques, skills and tools that enable you to build Agile discipline.
+This course is a starting point for you to acquire the techniques, skills, and tools that enable you to build Agile discipline.

-In addition to defining Agile principles, we will cover the advantages and disadvantages of Agile development.
-Get first-hand experience by organizing and participating in an Agile team.
-Put the concepts you learn to practice instantly in the classroom project.
+In addition to defining Agile principles, we will cover the advantages of Agile development.
+Learn about organizing and participating in an agile team, and understand the practices of the most popular Agile technique.
 Understand and learn how to take advantage of the opportunities for Agile.
 Finally gain an understanding and practice the collaboration and communication needed between customer and developers for Agile to succeed.

 - Upcoming Dates and Locations